 The misspecified model of correlation in Bohren (2016) is one form of strategic misspecification that is captured by our framework.
 In Bohren Imas Rosenberg (2018) , we apply this framework to a labor market setting and show how the dynamic patterns of discrimination between two groups of workers can identify whether the discrimination stems from accurate or misspecified beliefs about worker ability.

 Given the different inefficiencies that arise when agents are misspecified (Bohren (2016) and Bohren Hauser (2018)), it is natural to ask what types of policies will improve decision-making.
 In this paper, we explore how information campaigns can counteract inefficient choices.
 We study the optimal way for a social planner to release costly public information about the state.
 For example, this could entail a public health campaign to encourage parents to vaccinate their children or a savings campaign that encourages workers to invest in the stock market.
 We show that the duration (temporary or permanent) and targeting (intervene to correct inefficient action choices or intervene to reinforce efficient action choices) of the optimal information campaign depends crucially on the form of misspecification.

 [link to extended abstract] (work in progress, slides available upon request)

 My work on discrimination focuses on distinguishing between different sources of discrimination, including belief-based discrimination stemming from accurate or inaccurate (misspecified) beliefs and preference-based discrimination.
 Identifying the source of discrimination is important for policy and welfare assessment.

-- The Dynamics of Discrimination: Theory and Evidence, with A. Imas and M. Rosenberg, PIER Working Paper 18-016.
+- The Dynamics of Discrimination: Theory and Evidence, with A. Imas and M. Rosenberg, Accepted at the American Economic Review.